 Find out why bitcoin halving is on the mind of bitcoin enthusiasts everywhere.

-If you’re relatively new to cryptocurrency, you may have heard others talking about bitcoin halving.
-While it does sound somewhat ominous at first thought, it’s actually quite an interesting approach to bootstrap and grow the network over time to be self-sufficient while maintaining a fixed total of bitcoin in the long run.
+You may have heard others talking about bitcoin halving if you're relatively new to cryptocurrency.
+While it sounds somewhat ominous initially, it's quite an interesting approach to bootstrap and grow the network over time to be self-sufficient while maintaining a fixed total of bitcoin in the long run.

 What is Bitcoin Halving?

 The bitcoin network finds a new block approximately every ten minutes.
 Each time a new block is found and added to the chain, a reward is given to the miner that completed the task before anyone else.
 Every 210,000 blocks, roughly every four years, the reward is given to the lucky miner that solves a block is halved.
 The primary goal is to result in a fixed cap on the bitcoin supply once the reward finally reaches zero.

 At the time of writing, the most recent halving occurred on 12th May 2020.
 At the time, bitcoin was trading around $9,000 USD.
 This event celebrated the mining of 630,000 blocks and was the third bitcoin halving.
 The reward per block has stood at 6.25 BTC, with the next halving due in 2024.

 History of Bitcoin Halvings